High Risk Pregnancy

 Occasionally before birth a mother will need the full-time care only a hospital can provide.
 A staff of specially trained nurses closely monitor high-risk mothers and their unborn baby.
 During your stay we help you understand what is happening to your body and what to expect in the near future.

-to keep friends and family up to date.
-Let callers know they may reach you by calling 907-562-2211 and asking the operator to connect them to your room.
+Friends and family may reach you by calling 907-562-2211 and asking the operator to connect them to your room.

 Moms on hospital bed rest need lots of rest so encourage well-wishers to limit their visits.